ppjanka/AthenaPP-globAcc-DataAnalysis/1stLook_and_processing/README.md

      - 'csound': 3D time-average of sound speed,
      - 'bfield': 3D time-average of magnetic field,
      - 'vertical': calculate vertical profiles (uses 3D data for transformation to cylindrical coordinates).

- - aspect_ratios/: tools to investigate cell aspect ratios and time step constraints in Athena++ HDF5 output snapshots with MHD data (see a separate README inside).

- - resolution.ipynb: a script to investigate how well the local thermal scale height and MRI maximally unstable wavelength is resolved in a given simulation.
-Note: this script requires a .csv output from aspect_ratios, as well as several .pkl output files from diagnostics_steady.ipynb.
-These need to be run beforehand.

  - athena_read.py: a script from [Athena++](https://github.com/PrincetonUniversity/athena-public-version) handling read-in of the simulations' .athdf (hdf5) outputs.